amyy28/ISE7thSem_IMPInfos/README.md

 - Upload Proof of Extracurricular - https://drive.google.com/drive/folders/1AdH7AzeoI6MzaT6JDfwD0KCLn704-QYP?usp=sharing
 - Excel sheet for extra-curricular - https://docs.google.com/spreadsheets/d/1nLDZIH8dO6vjZDOxNirP0paWbUXuo14RwyS3Qfvak-o/edit?usp=sharing

-Will add the schedule and other useful information as and when it's communicated.

 #### Wanna grab a tshirt and exciting stickers?
 Register for Hacktoberfest 2020 here 👉 https://hacktoberfest.digitalocean.com/ .
 You can use this repository to make pull requests.
 4 successfull PR's across the whole github with hacktoberfest tagged repositories will reward you with exciting DEV stuff as part of Hacktoberfest 2020. 🎉🥳